What is palmoplantar pustulosis?

 - Apply white soft paraffin liberally

-- Use salicylic acid ointment or urea cream (heel balm) to peel off dead skin (may sting).
+- Use salicylic acid ointment or urea cream (heel balm) to peel off dead skin (this may sting).

-- Wash with bath oil or soap substitute.
+- Wash using a bath oil or soap substitute.

 Topical steroids are anti-inflammatory agents which range in potency and vehicle.
 Only the strongest ointments are effective in conditions affecting the thick skin of the hands and feet.
 However the very potent products such as clobetasol proprionate should be used only for limited periods or else side effects and loss of efficacy become a problem.

 A thin smear should be applied twice daily to the affected area.
 The effect may be enhanced by using plastic occlusion for a few hours or even overnight – use polythene gloves, plastic bags or cling film.
 Do not use occlusion for more than 5 days in a row.

 Crude coal tar is very messy but applied directly to the pustules every five days or so can stop them occurring.
 Paint on carefully and cover.
 It can be mixed in an ointment base for easier application.